wojciech-dabrowski/refactoring-to-patterns/README.md

 ## Refactoring to state pattern
 Steps:
 1. _Context_ class is the class where you can find complex conditional state changes.
 Change field in _context_ class that describe her state (used for checking conditions and changed during changing state) into seperate class.
 This class will be _base state class_.
 Move defined constants (if they exist) to the _base state class_.
+Every state has assigned separate instance of this class.

    **Compile code and run tests.**

 2. Create _n_ state subclasses, where _n_ describes number of allowed states.
-TODO
+Every state is now described as appropriate class. _Base state class_ can be declared as abstract after that operation.

    **Compile code and run tests.**

 3. TODO